informagi/mmead/README.md

 # MMEAD: MS MARCO Entity Annotations and Disambiguations

 ## What is MMEAD?
-MMEAD, or MS MARCO Entity Annoations and Disambiguations, is a specification for entity links for the [MSMARCO](https://microsoft.github.io/msmarco/) dataset.
+MMEAD, or MS MARCO Entity Annotations and Disambiguations, is a specification for entity links for the [MSMARCO](https://microsoft.github.io/msmarco/) dataset.
 MMEAD proposes a JSON specification on how entity links can be shared for easier usage of entity links.
 Entity links produced by the [Radboud Entity Linker (REL)](https://github.com/informargi/rel) are provided.
 Code to easily work with this data is available.